 Terms of Cancelation:

-- Due to the strict regulations established by Machu Picchu Park, once you have made your booking, the space and permit that has been purchased cannot be cancelled.
+- Due to the strict regulations established by Machu Picchu Park, once you have made your booking, it will not be possible to receive any refunds as all the purchases will be made right away.
 It is also impossible to transfer the permit to someone else under a different name, nor can the date of your permit be modified.
-Therefore, if you are not able to arrive on the scheduled date, no refunds can be done.

 - In the event that you decide to withdraw from the Inca Trail once it has started, you will be responsible for all additional charges such as: food and transport that might occur because of the modification of your itinerary.
 However, you can join the group again for the visit to Machu Picchu citadel and the use of the same services from that point onwards.

-- In the event that you decide to cancel the trip due to a health issue or personal problem, the above cancelation policies will be applied as the company had already had administrative and logistic expenses for your trekking.
+- In the event that you decide to cancel the trip due to a health issue or personal problem, the above cancelation policies will be applied as the company has already had administrative and logistic expenses for your tour.